fraterrisus/walkthroughs/phantasie-1/index.md

 ### Game Introduction

-*Phantasie* is probably most notable in the CRPG world for being the first RPG produced by SSI, who would go on to produce the classic Gold Box series, starting with Pool of Radiance.
+*Phantasie* is probably most notable in the CRPG world for being the first RPG produced by SSI, who would go on to produce the classic Gold Box series, starting with *Pool of Radiance*.
 For such an early effort, it will feel familiar to people who have played lots of CRPGs, kind of in that same way that people who watched the _Lord of the Rings_ movies as their first exposure had a tendency to say "Wow, this is all super *derivative*."
 No, friend, the problem is that this is the stuff that everyone else ripped off...

 That being said, it's not a particularly challenging game.
 I have heard tell of an Apple II version that has a bug that prevents you from winning, but I don't have any specific details on that.
 So long as you can put together a combination of an emulator and a version of the game disks that works, you should be in for a pretty easy ride.